Comparing GEA Group Aktiengesellschaft (GEAGF) & Its Peers

 |GEA Group Aktiengesellschaft Competitors

-This table compares GEA Group Aktiengesellschaft and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares GEA Group Aktiengesellschaft and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue